 As a result of COVID19, my team at work has been reduced to 32 hours a week.
-Instead of (more accurately, in addition to) being sad about the reduction of income and things to do, I’ve started to do a “trail tour” of Dallas.
+Instead of (more accurately, in addition to) being sad about the reduction of income and things to do, I’ve decided to start trying to hunt down the best Dallas trails.
 Each Friday I’m walking a new trail in the area and figured I might as well share for my other Dallas-ites!

-Keep checking back here for additions to this list, and let me know your recommendations in the comments below (or the comments on my Instagram post here)!
+Keep checking back here for additions to this list, and let me know your recommendations in the comments below!

-Want to jump directly to a certain trail? click below
+Want to jump directly to specific Dallas trails? click below

 Trinity River Audubon Trails